rpeszek/my-blogs/posts/2021-06-28-polysemy-arrows.markdown

 The paper is about creating data science workflow pipelines that decouple two runtime phases: config-time and process-time.
 This allows for fail-early benefits (if config-time effects fail).

-This approach uses an arrow (without _ArrowApply_) DSL that contains both applicative (config-phase) effects and monadic (process-time) effects.
+This approach uses an arrow (without _ArrowApply_ and with optional (opt-in) _ArrowChoice_) DSL that contains both applicative (config-phase) effects that do not depend on the result of previous computation and monadic (process-time) effects that do.
-Applicative effect algebra GADTs separately defines parameters that the DSL _has to provide statically_ and parameters that can be used  in dynamic arrow invocation.
+The effect algebra GADTs separately define parameters that the DSL _has to provide statically_ and parameters that can be used in dynamic arrow invocation.
 Thus, the interpreters have more power to infer information about the statically used configuration.
-This allows config-time interpreters to check, for example, if some statically specified model training data file exists and fail early if it does not, interpreters can pre-download needed artifacts, etc.
+This allows interpreters to perform config-time checks, for example, if some statically specified model training data file exists and fail early if it does not, interpreters can pre-download needed artifacts at the config-time, etc.

 The presentation (see the youtube link) also shows a general arrow type that generalizes `Kleisli`, [_add_blank_target `Cokleisli`](https://hackage.haskell.org/package/comonad-5.0.8/docs/Control-Comonad.html#t:Cokleisli) (from _comondad_), and
 [_add_blank_target `Cayley`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor-Cayley.html)